 Wireless Network Adapter

 This is the computer I uploaded in January 2015 under the title The Sempleton.
-Though to be fair, I should've held off posting it.
-I knew by the time I was done it would be vastly different from how it started.
+Though to be fair, I should've held off, because I knew by the time I was done it would be vastly different from how it started.
 This part list is what it looks like now and a log of the updates I've made to it.

-I'm still not done 2 years after starting.
-Who ever is?
-I initially built with many of the components being lower-end in order to build a decent-ish, low-power computer for my parents (The Harvester), and I cherry-picked the parts that would be easiest to replace for that (RAM, GPU, CPU), so those were my first upgrades.
+I'm still not done ~2.5 years after starting (who ever is?), but I feel like with the latest upgrade to my GPU I have basically maxed out this mobo/cpu/ram combo and, therefore, will have to start over to continue to keep up with the games I want to play.
+I initially built with many of the components being lower-end in order to build a low-power computer for my parents (The Harvester), and I cherry-picked the parts that would be easiest to replace for that (RAM, GPU, CPU), so those were my first upgrades.
 Since beginning this labor of love, I have upgraded

 -added a WD Caviar Blue 1TB 64MB cache 7200rpm HDD for mass storage and backup;

--the GPU (from a fanless Asus GeForce GTX 610 1GB DDR3 to an MSI GeForce GTX 750 TI 2GB GDDR5);
+-the GPU (from a fanless Asus GeForce GTX 610 1GB DDR3 to an MSI GeForce GTX 750 TI 2GB GDDR5 and in September 2017 to an MSI GeForce GTX 1060 Gaming X 6GB DDR5);

 -the CPU from an AMD Sempron 145 (which in my case was actually an Athlon X2 rebranded as a Sempron 145) to an FX-8350 and added an aftermarket CPU cooler (Cooler Master Hyper 212 Evo);

 -and added a radiating 120mm fan to the top of the case.
-Initially this was an Aerocool Shark 120 Red, but it was noisy and didn't respond to lowering its rpm in the UEFI so I changed it to a Cougar (I believe) Turbine.
+Initially this was an Aerocool Shark 120 Red, but it was noisy and didn't respond to lowering its RPM in the UEFI so I changed it to a Cougar (I believe) Turbine.
 It was the rear exhaust fan from the Cougar Spike case for my parents' build, The Harvester.
+I have since changed the fan configuration again and added dust filters throughout the case.
+Currently the rear exhaust fan is an Enermax TP Vegas 120mm Blue LED PWM, and the fan on the CPU heatsink is a Lepa 120mm Blue LED PWM.
+I like the Vegas a little better, but as its lighting cycle cannot be synced with other fans like it I plan to swap those two with each other.
+I have also ordered another couple of the Lepa fans to fill out the rest of the case (front intake x2, bottom intake x1).